monatopotato/CHAMMI-75/benchmarks/jumpcp1/ReadMe.md

-Metrics and calculation code is from Chandrasekaran et al. 2024 Nature Methods paper, [original repository](https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods/).
+Data (Cellprofiler profiles and metadata) are from Chandrasekaran et al. 2024 Nature Methods paper, [original repository](https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods/).

-Create new environment with packages from `copairs_old_env.yml`, it is old version that was used in the original paper.
+Evaluation pipeline is based on `copairs` method from Kalinin et al. 2025 Nature Communications.
+Install `copairs` version `0.5.1`.

 Single-cell crops are located in Data Vault in `cellpainting-data/cpj1_single_cell_crops/` folder.
 Well-level profiles are expected to be in `features` folder.

-`misc/well_level_aggregation_example.py` - feature aggregation example for DINO.
-In principle the same applies to other deep learning methods (mind the feature dimensionality).
-It is basically mean aggregation over cells in a well (no step for per image aggregation as in DeepProfiler paper).

-Results for reporting would be in `fr_replicability_{feature_extractor}_results.csv` and `fr_matching_{feature_extractor}_results.csv`.

-Feature conversion example in `misc/convert_features.ipynb`
+- `prepare_and_download.sh` - download CellProfiler profiles from Chandrasekaran et al. 2024 as a reference

+- `feature_extraction.py` - works with DINOv2 and DINOv3 pretrained models.
+- `sc_dataset` - data loader of single-cells.
+Single-cell crops are prepared with DeepProfiler.
+- `well_level_aggregation.py` - feature aggregation (mean profile of cells within the well) and batch correction.
+See the dicts inside for feature dimensionality.
+- `run_evaluation.py` - run benchmarks, results would appear in `results/{model}` folder.